This is a nice resource (see "le truc des gendres" at the bottom, too): http://www.fourmilab.ch/francais/glue.html

 My best to members who are students of la langue de Molière in their continued good efforts!
 Michael

-Below is an extract from the introduction to my book - hope this provides the explanation you're looking for:"Each word ending is presented on a separate page with the following key principles to help the reader to remember whether the word ending is masculine or feminine.
+Below is an extract from the introduction to my book - hope this provides the explanation you're looking for:

 1. Each word ending is written in blue for masculine words and pink for feminine words.